jimmfan/spark-playground-scratch/src/knowledge_share/git_training.md

 | File1.txt       |
 | File2.txt       |
 | File3.txt       | <- Newly pushed file

+### git fetch: Gets the latest changes from the remote branch but doesn’t merge them into your local branch.
+AKA Checking for Updates
+Analogy: Similar to refreshing a Windows folder to see what new files have been added, but without actually opening or copying those files into your folder.
+It updates your view of the remote repository without altering your local files.
+Example: git fetch origin

 git fetch
 Imagine the same two Windows Explorer windows: